Will We Use Flying Cars to Avoid the Rush-hour in the Cities of the Future?

 “Cities are reaching breaking point,” says Prof David Gann, who heads up Imperial College’s Digital Economy Lab.
 “Traffic jams are getting worse, queues longer and transport networks more prone to delays, power outages more common.”

-The answer may lie with Big Data and the so-called Internet of Things – IoT, where objects previously dumb are made smart by being connected to each other.
+The answer may lie with Big Data and the Internet of Things – IoT, where objects previously dumb are made smart by being connected to each other.

 Big Data — Big Brother?
 Not if WE Validate and Assure Ethical Transitions